 Honourable mention to the Nikon 24-70mm f/2.8, this is a favourite for editorial shots.
 It’s sharp and easy to handle.
 I find myself grabbing this lens more often in the last year with realtor’s keen (and daring) to showcase their properties in an editorial manor and leaving aside the “large spaces sell” kind of mentality.

 Good quality gear makes the job easier but I want to highlight it’s not what’s in the bag that makes you a good architectural/property photographer, it’s a great eye, patience and good communication skills.
-We work with so many people onsite… real estate agents, vendors, interior stylists… sometimes that’s a lot of chefs in one kitchen.
+We work with so many people onsite… real estate agents (see: how much does a real estate photographer make), vendors, interior stylists… sometimes that’s a lot of chefs in one kitchen.
 The most successful photographers are the ones that can take these 3 visions and frame the perfect happy medium!
 We are all working towards one goal, it’s very much a team effort!